 I personally love this technique because of its production speed.
 This “look” of a black base with a clear resin over it is typically created with a double resin pour process.
-In this tutorial, I’ll show you how you can do it much quicker using black Crystal Clay in the base, embed gold flakes and apply a clear resin over the top.
+In this tutorial, I’ll show you how you can do it much quicker using black Epoxy Clay in the base, embed gold flakes and apply a clear resin over the top.

 Nunn Design offers Buy & Try Programs to encourage jewelry makers – both wholesale and retail – to buy the products needed to try something new.
 This week we are featuring the different techniques that you can create with the Bitsy Earring Posts.

 Nunn Design Earring Posts

 Needle Nose Pliers

 The Nunn Design Bezels are oxidized to provide the antique look to the precious metal plating.
 The oxidization, when it comes into contact with resin could change the color of the resin.
 To avoid this, clean the bezel thoroughly prior to applying the resin.
 Get the tip of a Q-Tip wet with rubbing alcohol and clean away any of the blackened oxidization, especially from the inside of the bezel.

 Follow the manufacturer’s instructions for the handling and mixing of the black Epoxy Clay.
 Epoxy Clay is epoxy clay that air-dries.
 It sets in 2 hours and continues to cure 14-16 hours.
 There is no baking required, no shrinkage and in this tutorial, I don’t even let it dry before applying the resin!

 While wearing gloves, pinch off two equal sized balls of Part A and Part B and blend together fully until the clay is no longer marbled and uniform in color.
 You have approximately 90-120 minutes of working time before the clay starts to harden, so take your time.
 Once the clay is thoroughly mixed, remove your gloves to make it easier to work with the clay.
 For this tutorial, I mixed a small blueberry sized ball of both Part A and B of clay.